Agreements for CiC schemes

 Click here to view the Agreement.

 As a result of the supply contract your end user enters into with a supplier, they will automatically enter into the National Terms of Connection.
-In some instances however, such as higher voltages or where they will be exporting via generation, a site specific WPD connection agreement is needed.
+In some instances however, such as higher voltages or where they will be exporting via generation, a site specific NGED connection agreement is needed.

 The connection agreement contains information such as the address of the connection, the owner of the connection, the capacity being connected and whether this is for import or export.
-There may also be diagrams showing the ownership boundary of the physical assets between the owner of the connection and WPD.
+There may also be diagrams showing the ownership boundary of the physical assets between the owner of the connection and NGED.

 To view examples of Connection Agreements, please click here.

-Agreements are formed in relation to connection works between WPD and the customer, for example upon acceptance of the terms and conditions of a formal offer for connection.
+Agreements are formed in relation to connection works between NGED and the customer, for example upon acceptance of the terms and conditions of a formal offer for connection.
 In some instances, the company who initially entered into an agreement will wish to be replaced by an alternative company.
 This may occur, for example, where developments are sold with the inclusion of services already paid for.

 A Novation can be used to allow the new customer to be bound by the terms of the Agreement as if it had always been party to it.